imagineLife/big-site/content/febs/prod-server-setup.md

 btn.addEventListener('click', doThisOnClick);
 ```

-# Create a Script That Runs The Server
+# Setup The "package.json" File

 ## Overview of the NPM Init command